Vegetarian Food Adventures in West Sonoma County

 This is an important food and wine region, with dozens of small farms and boutique wineries.
 On Sundays year-round, the Sebastopol Farmers Market (in the downtown plaza) draws shoppers from all across Sonoma County.
 Here some of region’s best growers offer the finest produce of the season, from juicy summer peaches to crisp, winter kale, and there are also artisan breads, cheeses, and an array of vegetarian picnic meals like wood-oven Margherita pizza.

 Start the day with breakfast at East West Café (128 N. Main St., Sebastopol, 707-829-2822).
-Since 1989, this friendly, family-owned Mediterranean spot has lured food lovers in for its generous portions of honest, satisfying veggie and vegan options.
+Since 1989, this friendly, family-owned Mediterranean spot has lured food lovers in for its generous portions of honest, satisfying veggie and vegan options for breakfast, lunch and dinner.
 The menu goes on for several pages, and all is good, but regulars swear by the Organic Macro Plate of braised tofu or grilled tempeh with vegetables, arame seaweed, black beans, brown rice, hummus, and tahini; the Thai tofu stir fry in spicy Thai peanut sauce; and the veggie Benedict, bringing a toasted English muffin topped with avocado, tomato, sautéed shiitake mushrooms, poached eggs, and homemade hollandaise alongside country potatoes and salsa.

 Next, discover what all the buzz is about at The Barlow (6770 McKinley St., Suite 120, Sebastopol, 707-824-5600), a thriving culinary and arts center featuring more than two dozen shopping boutiques, art galleries, restaurants, and tasting rooms in a former apple factory site.
 More than just a shopping center, Barlow customers enjoy products directly from the people who make them, and where the products are made.
 That means Spirit Works Distillery (6790 McKinley St., Suite 100, Sebastopol, 707-634-4793) mills, mashes, ferments, distills, and bottles its own small-batch gin, sloe gin, and whiskey onsite.
-Village Bakery (6760 McKinley St., Sebastopol, 707-829-8101) crafts its artisan breads right in front of your eyes.
-Even the landscaping is edible, framing sidewalks and filling planter boxes with pomegranates, oranges, artichokes, and basil.
+If you want a bite to eat, you'll find all sorts of Vegan and raw food options in the to-go case at The Nectary, the first juice and smoothie apothecary bar of its kind.
+It serves a unique assortment of 100 percent organic fresh cold-pressed juices; superfood and green smoothies; and probiotic beverages such as fruit-and-herbal-infused Kefir, Jun, and Kombucha.

 Then, hop in the car and head to three-block-long Florence Avenue in Sebastopol to view the outdoor sculpture gallery of wacky and inspired sculptures fashioned by local artist Patrick Amiot and his wife, Brigitte Laurent.
 Amiot creates the sculptures from found objects — old cars, cookware, discarded pipes, aluminum trash cans, and more — and Laurent bestows their bright-hued paint jobs.